deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "You’re not?"

-"I’m... no. I mean, *God,* I could watch you two all day, but the thought of actually *doing* anything just freaks me out.
-Maybe one day, I... but, no. Not soon, anyway."
+"I’m...no.
+I mean, *God,* I could watch you two all day, but the thought of actually *doing* anything just freaks me out.
+Maybe one day, I...but, no. Not soon, anyway."

 She sighed, then threw the stick in the fire.
 "I don’t want you to hurt each other for me.
 Okay?
 Please don’t ever do that.
 I want you both to be happy.
 That’s all I want from you."